jacekbilski/vulkan-christmas-tree/README.md

 This thing is _way_ more complex than OpenGL or WebGL.
 It is much more low-level, gives far more power, but also requires much more knowledge about how the things actually work under the hood.
 Long story short:

+## Some basic ideas

+First of all, Vulkan is asynchronous (well, OpenGL and WebGL also were, but not that much in your face).
+What I basically will do all the time is to prepare commands that will be doing something interesting, like copying data or executing shaders, and submit them to queues for execution.
+The tricky part is, I have no guarantees when or in what order those commans will be executed.
+When a specific order is required, fences and semaphores come into play.

+## Higher-level ideas

+What does it take to draw a single frame on the screen.

+Well, quite a lot.
+It consists of two parts: producing the final image and the presenting it on the screen.
+Presenting is easy, merely one command, but it requires putting together a few things.
+Producing the image to present is what is really interesting and complex.

+Producing the image (drawing in short) is done in a render pass.
+This pass contains one or more subpasses.
+Each subpass can be responsible for some other aspect of rendering the scene, like geometry, shadows, ray-tracing, etc. They mostly define what their output will look like, for example save color result to an image, use 4 samples per pixel and ignore produced depth data.

+Next are the pipelines.
+They again combine a lot of things, but the most important thing is that they put together shader modules and actual memory buffers together.

+## Low-level gory details

 ### Initialization

 To start I need an instance.
 I can also declare here what extensions do I require, like "VK_KHR_surface".